contentful/the-example-app.nodejs/README.md

 The node.js example app teaches the very basics of how to work with Contentful:

-- consuming Contentful's Delivery and Preview API
+- consume content from the Contentful Delivery and Preview APIs
-- modelling data
+- modelling content
-- editing content through Contentful's web app
+- editing content through the Contentful web app

 The app demonstrates how decoupling content from its presentation enables greater flexibility and facilitates shipping higher quality software more quickly.